 A question frequently asked at The Wood Thrush Shop is “what nectar is best for hummingbirds”?

 The best nectar you can offer hummingbirds is a simple 1 part sugar to 4 parts water solution.
 It is not necessary for the water to be brought to a boil before adding sugar.
 The nectar is ready after the sugar has been stirred in and fully dissolved.
 Do not add color.
 Color is absolutely unnecessary and potentially harmful.
 When hummingbird feeding activity is slow, like it tends to be in early spring to mid-summer, make small amounts and avoid refrigerating large quantities.
 Think in terms of making fresh nectar each week in small amounts until feeding activity becomes vigorous, like it does in the latter summer months.
 This is when it makes sense to make larger batches and refrigerate extra nectar.
-Remember, nectar is only good for about 3 days in summer heat.
+Remember, nectar in the feeder is only good for about 3 days in summer heat.
 Fill your feeder according to the activity level and you will waste less nectar and reduce your maintenance on the feeder.
 The peak time for hummingbird feeding activity typically starts mid-July and lasts through September, and even into October.

-So, if you’ve been disappointed because you haven’t seen much of hummingbirds now is the time to make sure your feeders are clean and the nectar is fresh.
+So, if you’ve been disappointed and concerned because you haven’t seen much of hummingbirds now is the time to make sure your feeders are clean and the nectar is fresh.
 It’s going to get very busy!

 Hummingbirds have "scouts".
 Not really sure how this got started but likely because people would see an early arrival and then other hummers would eventually follow.
 There is no way an adult male Ruby-throated hummingbird would actively help or encourage others to share "his" territory.
 Everyone sees how territorial they are as they fight for the rights to a feeder.
 It is believed an adult male can and will defend a territory of up to an acre.